 Provinces and Municipalities

 Vienna helps non-governmental organisations to carry out development projects in Africa, Asia and Eastern Europe.
 Project themes are based on the 17 United Nations Sustainable Development Goals.
 Assistance focuses on education, health and gender equality.
 Besides promoting development cooperation projects, Vienna also makes non-monetary, humanitarian aid donations to partner organisations in Eastern Europe.
 It also holds the annual Development Policy Conference in Vienna City Hall, which addresses both experts and the Viennese public alike.
 The City of Vienna also provides international relief in the event of disaster.
-As of 2017, the Municipal Department 27 for European Affairs (Administrative Group for Finance, Economic and International Affairs) is responsible for Vienna City's development cooperation and humanitarian aid.
+As of 2017, the Municipal Department 27 for European Affairs (Administrative Group for International Affairs) is responsible for Vienna's development cooperation and humanitarian aid.

 Development policy in the Federal State of Lower Austria is geared to the international Millennium Development Goals and the objectives of Austrian Development Cooperation (ADC).
 Lower Austrian development cooperation thus focuses on development education and public relations, the promotion of fair trade, the support of project partnerships and the subvention of the implementation of projects by non-governmental organisations and in case of need international disaster relief.